STRML/mongoose-filter-denormalize/README.md

 ### Options

-  readFilter         - Object mapping filtering profiles to string arrays of allowed fields.
-Used when reading
+- `readFilter` (Object):          Object mapping filtering profiles to string arrays of allowed fields.
+Used when reading a doc - useful for GET queries that must return only selected fields.
-                       a doc - useful for GET queries that must return only selected fields. writeFilter        - As above, but used when when applied during a PUT or POST.
+- `writeFilter` (Object):         As above, but used when when applied during a PUT or POST.
 This filters fields out of a given object so they will not be written even when specified.
-                       Useful for protected attributes like fb.accessToken. defaultFilterRole  - Profile to use when one is not given, or the given profile does not exist. sanitize           - True to automatically escape HTML in strings.
+                                 Useful for protected attributes like fb.accessToken.
+- `defaultFilterRole` (String):   Profile to use when one is not given, or the given profile does not exist.
+- `sanitize` (Boolean):           True to automatically escape HTML in strings.

 ### Statics

 This plugin adds the following statics to your schema:

-    getReadFilterKeys(filterRole)
-    getWriteFilterKeys(filterRole)
-    applyReadFilter(input, filterRole)
-    applyWriteFilter(input, filterRole)
+- `getReadFilterKeys(filterRole)`
+- `getWriteFilterKeys(filterRole)`
+- `applyReadFilter(input, filterRole)`
+- `applyWriteFilter(input, filterRole`
-    _applyFilter(input, filterKeys)     // private helper
+- `_applyFilter(input, filterKeys)     // private helper`
-    _getFilterKeys(type, filterRole)    // private helper
+- `_getFilterKeys(type, filterRole)    // private helper`

 ### Methods

 This plugin adds the following methods to your schema:

-    extendWithWriteFilter(input, filterRole)
+- `extendWithWriteFilter(input, filterRole)`
-    applyReadFilter(filterRole)         // convenience method, calls statics.applyReadFilter
+- `applyReadFilter(filterRole)         // convenience method, calls statics.applyReadFilter`
-    applyWriteFilter(filterRole)        // convenience method, calls statics.applyWriteFilter
+- `applyWriteFilter(filterRole)        // convenience method, calls statics.applyWriteFilter`

 ## Denormalize Usage